The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 Live entertainment happens pretty much all day at the Shipyards Festival.
 Most years bands play on both the Shipbuilders’ Stage and the Shipyards Common Stage as well as a couple other places.
 Kid-friendly entertainers also perform at set times in the afternoon on the Family Stage.

-2022 headliner acts are Said the Whale and Yukon Blonde, while other top performers include Bratpack, Raincity, Teon Gibbs, Lex Leosis, Adewolf, Babe Corner, Uncle Strut, Ellevator, Girly and Bad Magic.
+2022 headliner acts were Said the Whale and Yukon Blonde, while other top performers included Bratpack, Raincity, Teon Gibbs, Lex Leosis, Adewolf, Babe Corner, Uncle Strut, Ellevator, Girly and Bad Magic.

 The schedule for each stage in 2022 is listed below.
-(Note: Times and performer details are subject to change.)
+(Note: Times and performer details were subject to change.)

 Shipbuilders’ Square Stage

-Bands scheduled to perform on the Shipbuilders’ Stage in 2022 include the following:
+Bands that performed on the Shipbuilders’ Stage in 2022 included the following:

 - 12:00 pm – Noodle Boys